-Most modern events stage designs have a few basic elements.
-There is the stage, of course, as well as some type of large-format display (either one or multiple screens), and then usually a curtain or backdrop to help remove any distractions and focus the audience’s attention on the speaker.
-This basic setup will also push lighting against the drape to give it some visual depth and interest.
+Most modern event stage designs have a few basic components.
+There is the stage, of course, as well as some type of large-format display (either one or multiple screens), and then usually a curtain or stage backdrop to help remove any distractions and focus the audience’s attention on the speaker.
+This basic setup also pushes lighting against the drape to give it some visual depth and interest.
 If you’re thinking back to most corporate events and meetings you’ve attended, this is probably the extent of stage design you’ve experienced in a more ‘corporate context.’

-But why do so many event designers choose to leave their stages with this bare minimum design?
-In most cases, it’s because they are either concerned about the cost impact or they are simply unaware of what else is out there in the realm of scenic stage elements.
-The good news, for both stage designers and corporate event managers, is that there are plenty of options available to elevate the look of a stage set, and thus the look and feel of an event.
-Pull some inspiration from different textures below!
+But why do so many event planners and stage designers leave their stages with this bare minimum design?
+In most cases, a lack of stage decoration is because the designer is either concerned about the cost impact or they are simply unaware of what else is out there in the realm of scenic stage design elements.
+The good news for both stage designers and corporate event managers is that there are plenty of options available to elevate the look of a stage set, and thus the look and feel of an event.
+Pull some inspiration from the different textures below!

 Taking scenic elements to the next level

-While cost is certainly a valid consideration when expanding your stage design, scenic elements don’t have to be expensive.
-First, there are a ton of options out there for rental backdrop elements, which is a great option for organizations who are still tweaking branding or messaging options.
-Additionally, having custom branded panels or backdrops produced isn’t as expensive as it might seem.
-Just make sure to brand it to you and not the specific event and you can use it over and over again, making the expense worth it.
+While cost is a valid consideration when expanding your stage design, scenic elements don’t have to be expensive.
+First, there are many options out there for rental backdrop elements, which is an excellent option for organizations who are still tweaking branding or messaging options.
+Additionally, getting custom-branded panels, signage, or backdrops isn’t as expensive as it might seem.
+Just make sure to brand it to you and not the specific event, and you can use it repeatedly, making the expense worth it.